vaibhavpuri32/Shop-App/README.md

 Summary about the project

-echnologies used : Dart,Flutter, Firebase
+Technologies used : Dart,Flutter, Firebase
 (In progress) Flutter based material design android application which allows multiple users to sell and purchase products .
  Involves multiple applications of OOPs and uses Firebase API for authentication and databse.